jfreedman0212/GlueX-DB-Manip-Programs/README.md

 # GlueX Metadata Database Manipulation Programs
 This repo contains some programs that manipulate the GlueX Metadata Database.
-They are described below.
+They are: query.py, gluex_metadb_cmd.py, and datasets_webpage.py.
+They are located in the
+"programs" folder alongside other dependent files.
+# Setup
 These programs use an environment variable that shows the path to the database file.
 So, if using bash for example, put this in your .bashrc or .bash_profile before using:
-<code>export GLUEX_DB="path to database file"</code>
-where "path to database file" would be changed to the path of the file.
+<code>export GLUEX_METADATA_DB="databaseURL"</code> The URL takes the form of: "sqlite:///[path to DB file]" or "mysql://[username]:[password]@[host]:[port]/[path]".
+SQLite and MySQL are supported as of now.
+For more information on how the database URL works, refer to <a href="http://docs.sqlalchemy.org/en/latest/core/engines.html#database-urls">this website</a>

-If you want to change the name of the environment variable, change the name of DB_ENV_VAR in consts.py to the desired name.
+If you want to change the name of the environment variable, change the name of DB_ENV_VAR in programs/consts.py to the desired name.

-# query.py
-A command line program that manipulates the GlueX Metadata Database using SQLAlchemy.
-The schema of the database is laid out in the "gluex_metadata_classes.py" file.

-Usage:

-./query.py tablename flags

-"tablename" is the name of the table being manipulated

-flags are:

-	-a: adds an empty field to the table

-	-e <index> <attrChanged> <newValue>: changes the record's <attrChanged> attribute at index <index> to <newValue>.

-	-d <index>: deletes the record from the table at index <index>

-	-r <index>: prints out the record at index <index>

-	-h,--help: prints out help

-	-v,--verbose: prints out more information

-	--version: prints the version number

-# DataSetManip.py
-Coming soon